BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation

 \subsubsection{Modeling}

 Simulations were done for each subject in the region below the M1 motor cortex 35 mm below the skin.
 As shown in Fig. \ref{figSetup}, a transducer with a diameter of 50 mm and F\# of 1.0 was placed 3 mm above the skin region with a trajectory that ensured normal incidence conditions using 3DSlicer and the SlicerIGT module\cite{ungiOpensourcePlatformsNavigated2016}.
+Fig. \ref{figSetup} also shows an example of a central pressure map.
 The simulation domain had dimensions of 54$\times$54$\times$76 mm.
 Skin and brain regions were modeled as water to enable comparison with transmission pressure data in the literature.

 Simulations were done for frequencies between 0.2 to 1 MHz, with a step of 0.1 MHz, with a spatial resolution of 6 PPW.
 Attenuation losses are modeled using a $Q$ factor\cite{alma991012368939704336}, which describes the loss of energy after traveling a $\pi$-distance, as shown by